-M&A in central and eastern Europe slowly declining
+M&A in Central and Eastern Europe Slowly Declining

 Following a record year in 2005, when almost 4,500 M&A transactions took place, with a total value of over 213 billion Euro, corporate transactions decreased slightly in 2006 for the first time since 2001 in central and eastern Europe.
 As a result, the end of the height of the privatisation process in many countries in the region and particularly in central Europe has become noticeable.
-The highest growth rates both in terms of total transaction value and the volume of transactions were attained in 2004 (111 or 85 per cent).
-After moderate growth in 2005, 8 per cent fewer transactions were completed in 2006, and the total value decreased by 2 per cent.
+The highest growth rates both in terms of total transaction value and the volume of transactions were attained in 2004 (111 or 85 percent).
+After moderate growth in 2005, 8 percent fewer transactions were completed in 2006, and the total value decreased by 2 percent.
 Furthermore, a clear tendency towards larger corporate transactions can also be seen.
 Whilst the average transaction value was 37 million Euro in 2001, this value rose to 52 million Euro in 2006.

-Russia is the most active market for corporate transactions, representing 56 per cent of all M&A transactions in central and eastern Europe.
-Russia also recorded the highest growth rate of any country in the region since 2000, with an average of 54 per cent per year, followed by the Ukraine with 33 per cent per year.
+Russia is the most active market for corporate transactions, representing 56 percent of all M&A transactions in central and eastern Europe.
+Russia also recorded the highest growth rate of any country in the region since 2000, with an average of 54 percent per year, followed by the Ukraine with 33 percent per year.
 In contrast, Poland, the Czech Republic and Slovakia, Hungary and the Baltic states occupy an ever decreasing share of the market.
 In addition, the largely completed privatisation process in these countries will limit the M&A potential for future years.
-The newest members of the EU, Bulgaria and Romania, are characterised by high dynamism.
-Years with a high rate of growth in the volume of transactions (114 and 224 per cent respectively in 2002) are followed by years with a low growth rate or even a fall in transactions (28 and -15 per cent in 2003 and -26 and 0 per cent respectively in 2006).
+The newest members of the EU, Bulgaria and Ro-mania, are characterised by high dynamism.
+Years with a high rate of growth in the volume of transactions (114 and 224 percent respectively in 2002) are followed by years with a low growth rate or even a fall in transactions (28 and -15 percent in 2003 and -26 and 0 percent respectively in 2006).